BlairLeduc/pico-ans-forth/README.md

 > The goal of this project is my personal exploration, development, and enrichment.
 I wish to learn more about TILs and ANS Forth is the specification that I am targeting.

 This is not intended for the embedded Forth use case.
-There are many TILs out there that are a better suited for this.
+There are many TILs out there that are better suited for this.

 ## Projected Features